 There are three phases of buprenorphine maintenance therapy.
 These phases are; induction, stabilization, and maintenance.

 This phase is the medically monitored start up of buprenorphine therapy.
 Buprenorphine induction therapy is initiated when an opioid-addicted individual has abstained from using opioids for 12–24 hours and is in the early stages of opioid withdrawal.
 If the patient is not in the early stages of withdrawal (i.e., if he or she has other opioids in the bloodstream), then the buprenorphine dose could precipitate acute withdrawal.

 Because buprenorphine is a partial mu-opioid agonist with a maximal effect less than that of a full mu-opioid agonist (eg, morphine

 , methadone, or heroin), the induction regimen can be more aggressive.
-The risk of serious adverse effects such as an overdose or treatment dropout is greater if a patient is under treated with buprenorphine and continues to self-medicate withdrawal symptoms with other opioids, alcohol
+The risk of serious adverse effects such as an overdose or treatment dropout is greater if a patient is under treated with buprenorphine and continues to self-medicate withdrawal symptoms with other opioids, alcohol, sedative-hypnotics, or benzodiazepines.

 Preventing buprenorphine precipitated withdrawal.

 Buprenorphine can precipitate opioid withdrawal in someone who has recently used heroin (within the past 6 hours), slow-release oral morphine (within the past 12 hours) or higher doses of methadone (within 36 hours).
 Buprenorphine precipitated withdrawal typically commences one to four hours after the first buprenorphine dose, is generally mild to moderate in severity, and lasts for up to 12 hours.
 Patients experiencing severe discomfort may benefit from symptomatic withdrawal medications (e.g. clonidine, ibuprofen, & loperamide), and should be directed to see their prescribing doctor.